fortana-co/youtube-multi-dl/README.md

 - `--no-strip-meta`: don't remove artist and album names from title(s)
 - `-f`, `--audio-format` __AUDIO_FORMAT__: one of ('aac', 'flac', 'mp3', 'm4a', 'opus', 'vorbis', 'wav', 'best'); default 'mp3'; 'best' optimizes for audio quality, but may not be the format you want
 - `-q`, `--audio-quality` __AUDIO_FORMAT__: audio quality; insert a value between 0 (better) and 9 (worse) for VBR or a specific bitrate like 128K (default 160)
+- `--chapters=file` __CHAPTERS_FILE__: path to JSON or CSV chapters file, for use with single video playlists or albums that have no chapter information; splits single video at points specified in chapters file; [see these examples](https://github.com/fortana-co/youtube-multi-dl/tree/master/examples/chapters_file)

 ### File Names